PD-06/Volistic/README.md

 ## 🍎・Wanna Try it Out??

-There are two version of Volgion currently:
+There are two version of Volistic currently:

-1. Volgion CLI : `Volgion.java`
+1. Volistic CLI : `Volistic.java`
-2. Volgion GUI (Only for Coffee Shop) : `CoffeeShop.java`
+2. Volistic GUI (Only for Coffee Shop) : `CoffeeShop.java`

-The CLI version of Volgion contains 4 programs: Coffee Shop, BMI Calculator, Two Variable Calculator, and Sleep Duration Calculator
+The CLI version of Volistic contains 4 programs: Coffee Shop, BMI Calculator, Two Variable Calculator, and Sleep Duration Calculator

 As of the current development progress, only Coffee Shop has been imported into GUI

-## Downloading & Running Volgion
+## Downloading & Running Volistic

-1. Download the file above: `Volgion.java`!
+1. Download the file above: `Volistic.java`!
 (Just place it on your Downloads folder for convenient sake)
 2. Once done, open up `Terminal`, and enter these commands:

        - `cd /Users/USERNAME/Downloads`
-       - `javac Volgion.java`
+       - `javac Volistic.java`
-       - `java Volgion`
+       - `java Volistic`

-3. 🎉・It should now run the Volgion Program, have fun!・🎊
+3. 🎉・It should now run the Volistic Program, have fun!・🎊